previousdeveloper/Evender/README.md

 # Evender

-Evender is  events provider which gets  different events website.
+Evender is a events provider which gets  different events website.

 ### Usage